VarunPoloju/Angular_Sample_Emp_Reg-Form_Using_Template_driven/README.md

-# This is a sample emp reg form done by using Template driven forms in Angular for practice only,
+# This is a sample emp reg form done by using Template driven forms in Angular for practice only.

 # Cdb35